rajendraarora16/rajendra-arora-jokes/README.md

 # Rajendra arora jokes

-You can run cli package by running command `npm install --global rajendra-arora-jokes` in console.
+You can run cli package by installing `npm install --global rajendra-arora-jokes` in console.